 Entry analysis of electric generation markets considers two principal forms of entry.
 The first is new or expanded generating capacity within the existing product and geographic market.(11) The second is enhanced access to existing generating capacity by virtue of new or expanded transmission capacity.
 Increased transmission capacity that permits additional suppliers to compete frequently enlarges the relevant geographic market, and consequently tends to reduce concentration in the relevant market(s), even if no additional generation capacity is installed.
+The

-The Task Force may wish to distinguish in its analysis of market power between present market power and one or more future market power scenarios.
+PSC may wish to distinguish in its analysis of market power between present market power and one or more future market power scenarios.
 Further, it may wish to facilitate the emergence of competitive supplies of electricity by assuring that existing regulations and procedures governing new or increased transmission capacity are not unnecessarily restrictive, costly, or time consuming.

 A second example of the likely effects of technological change on competition is time-of-day metering for consumers, as well as for additional businesses.
-While no one knows what will be the effects of expanded time-of-day metering, it is likely that consumers will shift their use of electricity to take advantage of lower rates during off-peak periods and to minimize their use of electric power during peak periods.(12) Hence, as retail prices come to more closely reflect transmission congestion conditions, demand peaks and troughs are likely to be moderated.
+While no one knows what the effects will be of expanded time-of-day metering, it is likely that consumers will shift their use of electricity to take advantage of lower rates during off-peak periods and to minimize their use of electric power during peak periods.(12) Hence, as retail prices come to more closely reflect transmission congestion conditions, demand peaks and troughs are likely to be moderated.
 Reductions in peak power consumption should reduce transmission congestion and associated localized market power in generation.

 A third example of technological change that can affect competition is a change in the techniques used for detecting and measuring market power.
-We note this type of technical change with respect to the Task Force's expressed concern about transmission constraints.
 Computer simulation models can be effective in examining the location, extent, and consequences of existing transmission constraints.
 In addition, such models can be used to anticipate the effects on transmission congestion of new generating facilities, new load configurations, and new transmission capacity.

-In summary, if the Task Force determines to perform an assessment of existing market power, the DOJ/FTC Merger Guidelines provide an appropriate set of factors to consider, and computer simulation models may facilitate a fuller understanding of existing market power risks.
-Because the ability of incumbent generating firms to exercise market power may well change over time, the Task Force may wish to supplement a market power analysis with an assessment of how likely technical or regulatory changes will alter the ability of firms to exercise market power.
+In summary, if the PSC determines to perform an assessment of existing market power, the DOJ/FTC Merger Guidelines provide an appropriate set of factors to consider, and computer simulation models may facilitate a fuller understanding of existing market power risks.
+Because the ability of incumbent generating firms to exercise market power may well change over time, the PSC may wish to supplement a market power analysis with an assessment of how likely technical (or regulatory) changes will alter the ability of firms to exercise market power.
 Computer simulations may materially assist in this effort as well.
-If present market power problems are likely to differ significantly from future market power problems, the Task Force may wish to design its remedies to take account of these expected changes.
+If present market power problems are likely to differ significantly from future market power problems, the PSC may wish to design its remedies to take account of these expected changes.

 IV.
-If the Task Force Determines That It Faces Likely Market Power Problems in Generation, Addressing Them Through Structural Remedies May Be Preferable to Relying Exclusively on Market Power Monitoring and Mitigation
+If the PSC Determines That It Faces Likely Market Power Problems in Generation, Addressing Them Through Structural Remedies May Be Preferable to Relying Exclusively on Market Power Monitoring and Mitigation

 Market power in generation prevents potential price, quality, and innovation benefits to consumers from being realized through retail competition.
-Imposing new rules and regulations to curtail such market power is one potential solution, but one with substantial drawbacks.
-In our February 1998 comment to FERC on market power monitoring and mitigation proposals of the New England Power Pool (NEPOOL),(13) we stated that structural remedies may be more effective and less restrictive in the long run.
-Accordingly, Virginia may wish to avoid relying exclusively on such behavioral rules to curtail generation market power.
+Imposing new rules and regulations to curtail market power is one potential solution, but one with substantial drawbacks.
+In our February 1998 comment to FERC on market power monitoring and mitigation proposals from the New England Power Pool (NEPOOL),(13) we stated that structural remedies may be more effective and less restrictive in the long run.
+Accordingly, West Virginia may wish to avoid relying exclusively on such behavioral rules.